DhananjayAshok/llm-utils/README.md

 wandb login
 ```

 Set up the accelerate config file.
 As a default I use multi-GPU FSDP with Torch Dynamo (inductor) speed up (no quantization).
-All training scripts here are LoRA, and

 To set this up you can do